Mitsubishi Galant: East Asia

 This facelifted model is also sold in the Philippines from 2006 to 2009 as the Galant 240M, using Mitsubishi's 2.4L 4G69 MIVEC engine with Mitsubishi's 4-speed INVECS-II automatic transmission with Sportronic.
 It came with leather seats, remote keyless entry, eight-way power adjustment seat with variable lumbar support (driver side only), automatic climate control system, and an MP3-ready audio system.
 It only came in two color options; "Merlin Black" or "Excalibur Silver".
 In 2009, Mitsubishi Philippines replaced this with the all-new "SE" trim.
-It featured a redesigned grill, a new 12-speaker audio system with Dolby 5.1 Surround and DTS support, GPS-based navigation system, power adjustable mirrors, reverse camera among other features.
+It featured a redesigned grille, a new 12-speaker audio system with Dolby 5.1 Surround and DTS support, GPS-based navigation system, power adjustable mirrors, reverse camera among other features.

 The Taiwanese-made Galant has also been sold by Soueast Motor in the People's Republic of China as the Galant since 2006.
 Models in China receive a 2.0-liter or 2.4-liter petrol engines, each paired with an automatic transmission.